Tangram isn’t a ski resort you’d probably visit in isolation because it’s small, but as an addition to the skiing and snowboarding at

 For the Beginner

-The lift just above the hotel and day lodge has dedicated beginners’ trails, although these are a little steeper than your average green run.
+Novices can start on the free magic carpet near lift #5.
+The next step is to head to the lift just above the hotel and day lodge which has dedicated beginners’ trails, although these are a little steeper than your average green run.
 Confident beginners can also ride trails off 3 of the other lifts.

 For the Intermediate

 Considering the pitch of the beginner trails, low-end intermediates will also enjoy the green runs.
-There are also a few red (intermediate) courses, although these don’t travel the full vertical of the resort without starting or finishing with a green or black run.
+There are a couple of red (intermediate) courses, although these don’t travel the full vertical of the resort without starting or finishing with a green or black run.
+Most strong intermediates will want to head to Madarao to provide more trail variety.

 Terrain Park